ivanovitchm/mlops/README.md

 # Federal University of Rio Grande do Norte
 ## Technology Center
 ### Department of Computer Engineering and Automation
-#### Machine Learning Based Systems Design

-Repository for the **MLOps (Machine Learning Operations)** course, offered as an elective in the Computer Engineering undergraduate program at UFRN.
+Repository for the **Machine Learning Based Systems Design** course, offered as an elective in the Computer Engineering undergraduate program at UFRN.

 ## 📚 References